Prince Faggot: Synopsis

-An ensemble of queer and trans performers imagine a future world where the Prince of England is a gay man.
+An ensemble of queer and trans performers imagine a future world where Prince George of Cambridge is a gay man.
 In the process, they interrogate the ways in which power and colonisation play upon their lives and sexualities.

+The play features a series of fictional, direct-address monologues written by the playwright for the members of the ensemble, and a final monologue based on the real-life experiences of actress N'yomi Allure Stewart.

 Production history

 World premiere (Off-Broadway)

 Prince Faggot opened at Playwrights Horizons with a first preview on May 30, 2025, an official opening night on June 16, and a scheduled closing on July 6.
 After an extension, the first run closed on August 3, 2025.
-The show was co-produced by Soho Rep and Jeremy O. Harris, and directed by OBIE Award winner Shayok Misha Chowdhury.
+The show was co-produced by Soho Rep and Jeremy O. Harris, and directed by Shayok Misha Chowdhury.

 Studio Seaview (Off-Broadway)

-The show returned to for a second Off-Broadway run at Studio Seaview for an initial run of September 11, 2025 to October 26, 2025.
+The show returned for a second Off-Broadway run at Studio Seaview for an initial run of September 11, 2025 to October 26, 2025.
 It was later extended through November 30, 2025.
-On November 3, 2025, a third and final extension through December 13th, 2025 was announced.
+On November 3, 2025, a third and final extension through December 13, 2025 was announced.

 Critical reception

 New York Times theatre critic Jesse Green gave Prince Faggot a Critics' Pick and wrote "If the playwright means to shock, mission accomplished.
 But here’s the real shocker: the play... is thrilling.
 Inflammatory, nose-thumbing, explicit to the point of pornography, wild and undisciplined."
-The play received positive reviews from publications including The New Yorker and Cosmopolitan, which described the show as "a horny, thought-provoking play that's as academic as it is avant-garde."
+The play received positive reviews from various publications including The New Yorker, Attitude, and Cosmopolitan, which described the show as "a horny, thought-provoking play that's as academic as it is avant-garde."
 The play stirred a degree of controversy and prompted international press coverage over its depiction of Prince George of Cambridge as an adult gay man engaged in kink and chemsex.

+The premiere production was included on a number of 'Best of 2025' lists, including in the Los Angeles Times Artforum and Vulture.
+The play became one of the most nominated of the 2026 Off-Broadway season, and won the Lucille Lortel Award for Outstanding Play.